abhishekarya1/Hash-Define-myNotes/content/spring-boot/jpa.md

 ## Paging and Sorting
 `JpaRepository` extends from both `PagingAndSortingRepository` and `CrudRepository` and contains methods from both of them.

 We can pass it `Pageable` objects along with sort param to allow paging and sorting.

+{{% notice tip %}}
+The page number comes from the HTTP request to Controller -> Service -> Repository, when we are performing paging on API responses (_a highly recommended practice_).
+{{% /notice %}}

 ### Paging
 ```java